How To Support Someone With A Learning Disability

 Local Support Groups

 Across the country, there are support groups specifically for those with or affected by learning disabilities.
-United through this factor, local groups were created to offer support, advice and generally to bond friendships.
+United through this factor, local groups were created to offer support and advice and generally to bond friendships.

 These groups are open to those who have been diagnosed or their carers.

-Naming themselves ‘the voice or learning disability’, Mencap is an organisation that works to improve the lives of people with a learning disability and their families.
+Naming themselves ‘the voice of learning disability’, Mencap is an organisation that works to improve the lives of people with learning disability and their families.

 They offer a range of services such as a helpline and their own local support group search tool.

 This search engine allows people to search for the following in their desired location:

 - support services

 - Organised events

 For students with learning difficulties that are in higher education, i.e. university level, there is funding is available.